 Among the questions the company measured were responses to “I feel a strong sense of commitment to this company,” and “I feel proud to work for this company.”

 According to Mercer’s research, differences in national culture, market conditions, and the state of economic development influence employee engagement.

 Studies noted that workers in the US and the UK, for example, share only one engagement driver –a sense of personal accomplishment – rated first and second in importance, respectively.
 But this report noted that the top drivers in the UK “paralleled six of the top drivers in Asia’s top market, China.”
 This included a lot of the

 What drives employee engagement in your country?

-According to the Mercer findings, the top factors for engagement that are consistent with employees around the world are the work itself, including opportunities for advancement, confidence and trust in leadership; recognition and rewards; and communication delivered in a timely and organized way.
+According to the Mercer findings, the top factors for engagement that are consistent with employees around the world are the work itself, including opportunities for advancement (e.g., be aware of the risk of proximity bias), confidence and trust in leadership; recognition and rewards; and communication delivered in a timely and organized way.

 Here are some of the top factors by country, according to the study:

 You can determine what the drivers are of your employees across locations by conducting an employee survey.
 If you find that some workers feel they do not get accurate feedback about performance, you can address this.
 Take the employees’ survey seriously and be willing to adapt to the workers’ needs.
 Your firm may also survey employees when they leave the organization and report their reasons for departure.

 Be sure to broadcast the news about the improvements your company is making based on the survey.
 This way, everyone sees that management is responsive to employees’ needs.

 How can you ensure that you keep your global team engaged?